High On Life 2 vs The Outer Worlds 2

 Pick The Outer Worlds 2 if

-- Fallout New Vegas remains your favorite RPG and you've waited for Obsidian.
+- Fallout New Vegas is your favorite RPG and you want that style again.

-- Companion writing as a load-bearing system is what you play for.
+- Companion writing is the main reason you play RPGs.

 Bottom line